alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 julien@holberton:~/holberton/w/hackthevm3$
 ```

-There is one clear pattern: we can find the size of the malloc'ed memory chunck in the preceding `0x10` bytes!
-For instance, the first `malloc` call is malloc'ing `1024` (`0x0400`) bytes and we can find `11 04 00 00 00 00 00 00` in the preceeding `0x10` bytes.
-Those last bytes, represent the number `0x 00 00 00 00 00 00 04 11` = `0x400` (1024) + `0x10` (the block size preceeding those 1024 bytes + 1 (we'll talk about this "+1" later in this chapter).
-If we look at each `0x10` bytes preceeding the addresses returned by `malloc`, they all contain the size of the chunk of memory asked to `malloc` + 0x10 + 1.
+There is one clear pattern: the size of the malloc'ed memory chunk is always found in the preceding 0x10 bytes.
+For instance, the first `malloc` call is malloc'ing `1024` (`0x0400`) bytes and we can find `11 04 00 00 00 00 00 00` in the preceding `0x10` bytes.
+Those last bytes represent the number `0x 00 00 00 00 00 00 04 11` = `0x400` (1024) + `0x10` (the block size preceding those `1024` bytes + `1` (we'll talk about this "+1" later in this chapter).
+If we look at each `0x10` bytes preceding the addresses returned by `malloc`, they all contain the size of the chunk of memory asked to `malloc` + `0x10` + `1`.

 At this point, given what we said and saw earlier, we can probably guess that those 0x10 bytes are a sort of data structure used by `malloc` (and `free`) to deal with the heap.
-And indeed, eventhough we don't understand eveything yet, we can already use this data structure to "walk" from one malloc'ed chunk of memory to the other as long as we have the address of the beginning of the heap (_and as long as we have never called `free`_): (`6-main.c`).
+And indeed, even though we don't understand everything yet, we can already use this data structure to go from one malloc'ed chunk of memory to the other (`6-main.c`) as long as we have the address of the beginning of the heap (_and as long as we have never called `free`_):

 ```C
 #include <stdio.h>